Disability – Related Adverse Impact (Dismissal Application)

 Why Can’t we Just Sue the Government?

 Good question!
 Many parent(s)/guardians are asking this question.
 What they are experiencing in the education system is mass systemic discrimination and they are wondering how in the world is this allowed to happen??
 Doesn’t the Charter protect our rights?
-I hope this blog is used as a launching pad for discussion.
-I encourage people to […]
+Let’s tear this question to bits.
+Why can’t we just sue the government?
+Funding When you […]

 Daycare Termination and Disability